seanbouk/quantizeMD/README.md

 ### Scripts
  - quantize_image.py - just quantizes for tile count.
 Output is RGB.
 Use this is you don't want to limit colours, or want to reduce the palette as part of your own post processing
  - quantize_3bp.py - as above, but will also reduce palette, dither the image, and snap the colours to 3 bits per channel.
 Use this is you want to spit out Mega Drive ready images
+ - colour_split.py - splits an image into 2, so you can have an up to 31 colour image split across to 16 colour palettes (with the 32nd colour used as the mask colour)

 ### Image Examples